-The ACT will test your ability to identify clear, concise sentences.
+The ACT English test will test your ability to identify clear, concise sentences.
 This won’t be as easy as it sounds, as you’ll need to know rules about using the passive voice, proper noun, pronoun, and adverb agreement, among other writing conventions.
 Since there’s so many rules for writing, proper test prep is necessary to answer clarity questions on the ACT.
 Remember to use these strategies when answering clarity questions:

 Clarity Practice Question